Development aid: Favourable impacts

-Dissident economists such as Peter Bauer and Milton Friedman argued in the 1960s that aid is ineffective:
+Dissident economists such as Peter Bauer and Milton Friedman argued in the 1960s that aid is ineffective: "an excellent method for transferring money from poor people in rich countries to rich people in poor countries."

 In economics, there are two competing positions on aid.
 A view pro aid, supported by Jeffrey Sachs and the United Nations, which argues that foreign aid will give the big push to break the low-income poverty trap poorer countries are trapped in.
 From this perspective, aid serves to finance "the core inputs to development – teachers, health centers, roads, wells, medicine, to name a few".
 (United Nations 2004).
 And a view that is skeptic about the impacts of aid, supported by William Easterly, that points out that aid has not proven to work after 40 years of large investments in Africa.